hurlybird/Duck/README.md

 * *DKCopying* has methods for creating mutable and immutable copies of objects.
 * *DKStream* provides stream-style access to *DKData*, *DKString*, and *DKFile*.

+### Other Useful Stuff

+* *DKThread* and friends - wrapper classes for pthreads and thread synchronization.
+* *DKPredicate* - evaluation of logical predicates.
+* *DKEgg* - object graph serialization.
+* JSON serialization functions.
+* Low-level utilites for managing Generic arrays, hash tables and node/block pools.

 ## Future Development

 Some possible/probable areas for further work:

-Classes for useful system-level stuff like threads, run loops, notifications, URLs, etc.
+Classes for useful system-level stuff like run loops, notifications, URLs, etc.

-A time/date class.
+A time/date class, or formatting functions that work with DKNumber.

 More unicode support.
 DKString currently supports enough UTF-8 for basic string functions, but more powerful string comparison and locale support would be nice.